 Some designs make visitors think that the entire content area will be clickable – such as a card.
 However, when they try clicking it, they have difficulty finding the area of the card that is actually clickable.
 With Containers, you can wrap the entire Container and add a link to it, making the entire Container clickable, which creates a highly intuitive experience for your visitors.

-04 Clickable Containers Introducing Elementor 3.6: Leverage Flexbox Containers To Create Top Performing And Responsive Designs 4
+04 Clickable Containers Introducing Elementor 3.6: Leverage Flexbox Containers To Create Top Performing and Responsive Designs 4

 Nest Containers Infinitely To Create Advanced Layouts